yuktaakhade/ci-cd-wine_park/README.md

 # Java SpringBoot App
-# Java Code Copilot Enterprise Poc
+# Java Code Copilot Enterprise PoC

 This repository is a Proof of Concept (PoC) for integrating GitHub Copilot with a Java SpringBoot project.

 ## Table of Contents

 - [About](#about)
 - [Technologies](#technologies)
 - [Setup](#setup)